-A blue hoodie or jumpsuit with some bright feathers and fabric add-ons will make your little one the life of the party.
+A blue dress or swimsuit with some bright feathers and fabric add-ons will make your little one the life of the party.

-Mix and match primary colors and add a cape (make one out of a black trash bag), mask, bright rain boots and a lightning bolt cut-out.
+Mix and match primary colors and add a cape, mask, bright rain boots and a lightning bolt cut-out.
 Choose from different ideas on Swim the Big Blue.